FAQ: Design your own wardrobe

 When broken down into manageable chunks, designing a walk-in wardrobe is not much different to designing a wardrobe.
 It’s simply bigger.

 Using the steps outlined above, pick an area to focus on when thinking about your walk-in wardrobe.
 Whether it’s colour, style or storage, then break it down and take it from there.
+For a more detailed breakdown of the steps to take when designing a wardrobe, read our sliding wardrobe designs FAQ.

 What about wardrobe measuring and installation?

 Measuring and installing can seem like a daunting task.
 However, here at ScrewfixWardrobes, we make sure that our products are straightforward and easy to fit for the keen DIYer.
+Learn how to install our wardrobes yourself.

 We have an extensive range of downloadable guides available to help you with everything from measuring up, to how to fit different types of tower units and glass doors.
 View the contents of our wardrobe & furniture installation guides here.